 BIO

-Gabriel Sandu (b.1988) is a multidisciplinary theater and film artist, passionate about the docu-fiction genre.
-He often uses investigative journalism tools to document the themes of his creations, later resorting to fiction to explore new performative dimensions.
-His theatre plays have been translated into English, French, Hungarian, Portuguese, and Greek, and his performances have been selected in several national and international festivals.
-His first short fiction film, Dislocated, was selected for the ZFR competition at the Transilvania International Film Festival 2022.
-His show Enmity v2.0, produced at Teatrelli in Bucharest, has been presented in the International Theatre Festival Sibiu (FITS) 2022, and Trauma Kink from Teatrul Dramaturgilor Romani has been selected in Synergy International Theater Festival from Novi Sad and will be presented in 2023 at Riverside Studios, in London.
+Gabriel Sandu (b.1988) is a theater and film artist with a strong interest in the docu-fiction genre.
+He utilizes investigative journalism tools to document the themes in his creations, incorporating fiction to explore new dimensions of performance.
+His theater plays have been translated into English, French, Hungarian, Portuguese, and Greek, and have been featured in various national and international festivals.
+His short fiction film, “Dislocated,” was selected for the ZFR competition at the Transilvania International Film Festival in 2022.
+His show “Enmity v2.0,” produced at Teatrelli in Bucharest, was presented at the International Theatre Festival Sibiu (FITS) in 2022, and his work “Trauma Kink” from Teatrul Dramaturgilor Romani has been chosen for the Synergy International Theater Festival in Novi Sad and will be showcased in 2023 at Riverside Studios in London.

 Currently, Gabriel is developing several documentary and fiction film projects.